CNB Financial Corporation Anno - GuruFocus.com

 CLEARFIELD, Pa., Aug.
-04, 2022 (GLOBE NEWSWIRE) -- The Board of Directors of CNB Financial Corporation ( CCNE) (the "Corporation") has announced the declaration of a quarterly cash dividend of $0.4453125 per depositary share, resulting from the Corporation’s declaration of a quarterly cash dividend of $17.8125 per share on its Series A Preferred Stock.
-The dividend is payable on September 1, 2022, for holders of record as of August 18, 2022.
+09, 2022 (GLOBE NEWSWIRE) -- The Board of Directors of CNB Financial Corporation ( CCNE) declared a quarterly cash dividend of $0.175 per share of common stock payable on September 15, 2022 to common stock shareholders of record as of September 1, 2022.

 Contact: Tito L. Lima Treasurer (814) 765-9621